franconte98/Kvoke/README.md

 - <b>To Join a Node:</b> Execute Kvoke directly on the node you wish to add to an existing cluster.
 Follow the on-screen prompts and select the "Join" option when prompted.

-Currently, `Kvoke` supports only Debian-based Linux distributions (such as Debian and Ubuntu), but support for additional distributions will be available soon.

 ## About Kvoke

 `Kvoke` offers a unique approach to on-premise Kubernetes deployment.
 Unlike solutions that abstract away the cluster's core components, `Kvoke` utilizes kubeadm to create a standard, vendor-neutral Kubernetes cluster.
 This means your cluster is built with the same robust tools you would use for a manual configuration, guaranteeing long-term stability and compatibility with the wider Kubernetes ecosystem.